-4. Continue to strengthen career preparation
+3. Continue to strengthen career preparation

-The MPA has done well in preparing our students, but has opportunities, especially in the public policy and nonprofit management fields, to further enhance student learning and professional opportunities.
+The MPA has done well in preparing our students, in the public policy and nonprofit management fields, to further enhance student learning and professional opportunities.

 To help fulfill this goal, the faculty and graduate coordinator will continue to identify new public and nonprofit sector high-quality internships and to provide multiple service learning opportunities by expanding the number of our service learning classes.